 The right of an 18-year-old student to sign himself/herself out of school is not a license to miss school for unacceptable reasons.
 These students are subject to the same Ministry of Education and Training regulation – Section 21(2)(6) – as are their parents concerning attendance at school.
 “A child is excused from attendance at school only if the child is unable to attend school by reason or other unavoidable cause”.

 Occasionally, lateness occurs for reasons beyond one’s control.
 Persistent lateness, however, shall result in consequences for the student.
 When a student is late for class, the classroom teacher will assign a consequence.
 After five lates, the teacher will refer the student to the office for further consequences.
-If a student is more than fifteen minutes late for a class, the student will be referred to the office automatically to pick up a late slip.
+If a student is more than fifteen minutes late for a class, the student will be referred to the office.

 Students needing to leave early from school must present a note to office staff at the beginning of the day to obtain permission to leave.
 Students without a note must call parents/guardians, in the presence of office staff, to obtain verbal permission prior to leaving school grounds.